rails/rails/guides/source/getting_started.md

 In the Blog application, you will now create a new _resource_.
 A resource is the term used for a collection of similar objects, such as posts, people or animals.
 You can create, read, update and destroy items for a resource and these operations are referred to as _CRUD_ operations.

 Rails provides a `resources` method which can be used to declare a standard REST resource.
-Here's how `config/routes.rb` will look like.
+Here's what `config/routes.rb` should look like after the _post resource_ is declared.

 ```ruby
 Blog::Application.routes.draw do